jpmorganchase/salt-ds/.changeset/soft-ligers-run.md

 "@salt-ds/core": patch
 ---

-Fixed control size in RadioButton to match the shown icon size
+Fixed control size in Radio Button to match the shown icon size.